Experienced Buffalo Orthodontists Providing Orthodontic Strategies for Sleep Apnea Treatment

 Is Sleep Apnea Dangerous?

-Untreated sleep apnea can lead to high blood pressure.
+Left untreated, sleep apnea can lead to high blood pressure.
 For people who develop high blood pressure because of sleep apnea, the former usually gets better once they start treatment for the latter.
 It can also lead to heart disease and heart attacks.
 This is attributed to the heart getting the oxygen that it needs and from the stress of not sleeping.

 Another complication of untreated sleep apnea is diabetes.
 Although there’s not a direct link between the two at this time, the common symptom of obesity is a link between the two diseases.
 Many healthcare professionals believe that lack of sleep can cause you to become insulin resistant.
 Insulin resistance is a warning sign of the onset of diabetes in the future.

 Sleep apnea can cause or exacerbate many mental health problems.
 The lack of sleep can cause you to develop symptoms of anxiety and depression.
 It can also cause current mental illnesses to become more pronounced.
+Don’t let it go untreated, contact us today to find out how orthodontic care can help.

 How Is Sleep Apnea Treated?

-How sleep apnea is treated depends, ultimately, on which form of sleep apnea you are diagnosed with.
+Treatment ultimately depends on which form of sleep apnea you are diagnosed with.
 OSA has several treatments.
 Some treatments are more conservative than others.
 It may be treated by use of a CPAP, an APAP, or a BIPAP machine.
 These machines force air through your airway while you are sleeping.
 This is known as positive airway pressure (PAP).
 Your doctor may prescribe the use of an oral appliance.
 An oral appliance is something that a patient wears in their mouth while they sleep.
 The two main types hold your jaws in a certain position and hold your tongue in a certain position.
 The objective of both is to keep your airway from becoming blocked.
 For severe OSA, surgery may also be an option.

 Central sleep apnea is often treated with a CPAP or BPAP.
 Another option is an ASV.
 An ASV is an Adaptive-servo ventilation device.
 It makes automatic adjustments to compensate for any abnormal breathing patterns the patient may have when they are asleep.
 Medications may also be prescribed to people who have CSA.
 Usually, medications are not prescribed unless positive airway pressure doesn’t work.

 Complex sleep apnea treatments will ultimately depend on which symptoms you exhibit.
 We can help develop a custom plan to treat your CSA.
+Contact us today to arrange your free consultation.

 What Should I Do If I Suspect Someone in My Family Suffers from Sleep Apnea?